Privacy policy

 · Date and time of registration

-The e-mail addresses of our newsletter recipients, as well as their further data which was collected as described above, are stored on the servers of MailChimp and Cendyn in the USA.
-MailChimp and Cendyn use this information to send out and evaluate the newsletter in our account.
-Further, MailChimp and Cendyn can according to their own information use these data to optimize or improve their own services, e.g. for the technical optimization of the dispatching process and the displaying of the newsletter or for economic purposes, to determine from which countries the recipients come.
-However, MailChimp and Cendyn do not use the data of the newsletter recipients to contact them directly or give them to third parties.
+The email addresses of our newsletter recipients, as well as their other data described in this notice, are stored on Cendyn's servers in the USA.
+Cendyn uses this information to send and evaluate the newsletter on our behalf.
+Furthermore, according to its own information, Cendyn can use this data to optimize or improve its own services, e.g. to technically optimize the sending and presentation of the newsletter or for commercial purposes in order to determine which countries the recipients come from.
+However, Cendyn does not use the data of our newsletter recipients to write to them directly or to pass it on to third parties.

-The collection of the e-mail address of the user is for delivering the newsletter.
-The collection of other personal data during the registration procedure is to prevent the misuse of the services or the used e-mail address.
+The purpose of collecting the user's email address is to deliver the newsletter.
+The collection of other personal data during the registration process serves to prevent misuse of the services or the email address used.

-The data are deleted as soon as they are no longer needed for the purpose they were collected for.
-The e-mail addresses of the users are therefore stored as long as the subscription of the newsletter is active.
-The personal data further collected during the registration procedure are generally deleted after a period of seven days.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+The user's email address is therefore stored as long as the newsletter subscription is active.
+The other personal data collected during the registration process is usually deleted after a period of seven days.

-The subscription to the newsletter can be canceled at any time by the user.
-For this purpose, each letter contains a corresponding link.
-Hereby a objection to the consent of the storage of the personal data collected during the registration procedure is also made possible.
+The user can cancel the newsletter subscription at any time.
+For this purpose, there is a corresponding link in every newsletter.
+This also makes it possible to revoke the consent to the storage of the personal data collected during the registration process.

-A contact form is available on our website that can be used to electronically contact us.
-Should the user take advantage of this possibility, the data entered in the input mask is transmitted to us and stored.
+There is a contact form on our website that can be used to contact us electronically.
+If a user takes advantage of this option, the data entered in the input mask will be transmitted to us and stored.

 These data are: